-We’re honored to work with dedicated leaders, all of whom have a personal connection to sarcoma.
+We’re honored to work with dedicated leaders, all of whom have professional experience and a strong commitment to helping people affected by sarcoma.

 She is an award winning, American speaker and storyteller for TLC Lions, the author of ‘The Enemy Inside Me’, the brand ambassador for the Sarcoma Alliance, and an Iraqi War Veteran (OEF).